mayconfmelo/min-manual/docs/manual.typ

 #url(url,text)
 ```

-This command allows to create links that works in both screns and paper.
+This command allows to create links that works in both screens and paper.
 This is
 achieved by creating in-place links coupled up with footnotes containing the URL
 as text; this way, the link can be clicked on screens and are still visible on
 paper as footnotes.